Quick Answer

 mobile visual identifier scanning plants coins rocks and food

-When is there an app that identifies anything useful?
+When is an app that identifies anything useful?

 • Travelers can scan monuments, signs, food, plants, and unfamiliar objects when local names are unknown.
 The scanner also helps with live camera translation in shops, museums, and restaurants.